-The course aims at introducing students to the genre of popular science writing with a special focus on nature-writing and biology.
+The course aims at introducing students to the genre of popular science writing with a special focus on nature-writing and biology in the time of climate crisis.
 Through the readings, it is hoped that the students will develop an active interest in writing for the layman and a nuanced awareness of some of the live debates in the life sciences.
 Specific issues such as the debates over teaching evolution in the Unites States and the debate over sex education in India will be taken up for consideration.